top of page

 • Request detailed instructions – Ask for material lists, cutting lengths, hardware suggestions, and assembly steps.

-• Ask for optimization tips – Get advice on baluns/ununs, common feed-point choices, grounding, and choke recommendations.
+• Ask for optimization tips – Get advice on baluns and ununs, common feed-point choices, grounding, and choke recommendations.

 • Design of antennas, circuits and 3D printing